 Our thinking patterns can become more rigid and narrow.
 In this way, we can become more focused on our weight and shape.

 Efforts to control our weight may increase and become more intense.
-The more we attempt to control our food intake and the more weight we lose, the more rigid we become.
-It can create a viscous cycle generally causing us to worry more about food, our shape and weight.
+The more we attempt to control food intake, and the more weight we lose, the more rigid we become.
+It can create a viscous cycle generally causing us to worry more about food, and our shape and weight.

 A lot of diet information is being shared by people with limited scientific knowledge in nutrition these days.
 This creates conflicting and confusing messages about food and nutrition.
 Healthy eating is different for everybody depending on your own individual body.

-Consult your doctor who may be able to offer nutrition advice that is specific to your needs.
-They also may be able to refer you to a dietitian for more specialist advice, depending on where you are.
+Consult your doctor who may be able to offer nutrition advice specific to your needs.
+They may also be able to refer you to a dietitian for more specialist advice, depending on where you are.